-When I left there were debts and no money to pay them.
-I immediately organised to pay each week but once I had sorted all this I was left with $25 a week for everything else.
-Luckily I was breastfeeding and used cloth nappies and I mean the square old fashioned use a pin kind.
+When I left, there were debts and no money to pay them.
+I immediately organised to pay something each week but once I had sorted all this, I was left with $25 a week for everything else.
+Luckily, I was breastfeeding and used cloth nappies, and I mean the square old fashioned use a pin kind!

-After crying myself into sanity I composed myself.
-I then took stock and found forty packs of instant porridge at the supermarket for 40c.
+After crying myself into sanity, I composed myself.
+I then took stock and found 40 packs of instant porridge at the supermarket for 40c.
 I got some super cheap laundry detergent, soap, washing liquid, toothpaste.
 You know the luxuries of life.
-I had a vegetable garden that produced salad ingredients but not much as they were in pots.
+I had a vegetable garden that produced salad ingredients, but not much as they were in pots.
 This is what I lived on for the first week.

-I couldn’t afford fuel but luckily I had a push bike.
-On Tuesday nights the local supermarket cleared out their old bread and cakes.
-Now when I say reduced I mean to 25c a pack of bread / finger buns, they also had a mega pack of sausages for cheap price ($1-$2).
+I couldn’t afford fuel, but luckily I had a push bike.
+On Tuesday nights, the local supermarket cleared out their old bread and cakes.
+Now when I say reduced, I mean to 25c a pack of bread / finger buns, they also had a mega pack of sausages for a super cheap price ($1-$2).
 I must have looked a real sight walking out with a trolley loaded up with cakes.
-I then found a green grocer that would sell bags of not-so-fresh veggies they were edible but not for long.
+I then found a green grocer that would sell bags of not-so-fresh veggies.
+They were edible but not for long.
 I would cook them up and freeze them and eat pureed vegies, sausages and bread roll for dinner.
 Breakfast was always porridge and lunch was vegemite on a bread roll.

-I decided I needed to take control of my life so everything became a matter of lists, food planner list, grocery lists, to do list, bills list, my life was lists.
+I decided I needed to take control of my life so everything became a matter of lists, food planner list, grocery lists, to-do list, bills list — my life was made of lists.
 Then a list of life changes so I would never be in that situation again.
-I get laughed at walking in with my display folder with all my bills, shopping list, food plan.
+I get laughed at walking in with my display folder with all my bills, shopping list, food plan, but it works.

-This lasted about 6-8 weeks before the finances were at a stage I could afford $50 a week we thought this was heaven.
+This lasted about 6-8 weeks before my finances were at a stage I could afford $50 a week, we thought this was heaven.
 I will never forget my kids’ faces when I got a chicken breast and we had chicken pasta.
-By this stage word got out people were inviting me for dinner and morning teas I didn’t know this was a way of making me eat healthier.
-I volunteered at a school canteen and the others refused the leftovers so I got them.
-Heaven cold mini pizzas, sausage rolls, yoghurts, flavoured milks and cheese.
-All this helped me out.
+By this stage, word got out, people were inviting me for dinner and morning teas.
+I didn’t know this was a way of making me eat healthier.
+I volunteered at a school canteen and the others refused the leftovers, so I got them.
+Heaven cold mini pizzas, sausage rolls, yoghurts, flavoured milks and cheese!
+All these helped me out.

-I learnt a few lessons along the way:
+I learned a few lessons along the way: